tidyverse/purrr/revdep/problems.md

     Namespaces in Imports field not imported from:
       ‘purrr’ ‘shinyBS’ ‘shinydashboard’ ‘shinyjs’
       All declared Imports should be used.
     ```

-# automagic

-Version: 0.3

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: ‘devtools’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
-    ```

 # banR